trippster08/Metabarcoding-in-RStudio-LAB/README.md

 ### Get Raw Reads
 Get raw reads.
 Whether you get them from Illumina basespace downloader or another way, all reads should already be in a directory.
-Place that direcectory in the main project directory.
+Place that direcectory in the main project directory. *NOTE: Remove any "undetermined" read files from the folder containing your raw reads.
+You do not want to include these reads in your analyses.*

 ## Cutadapt
 We use Cutadapt to remove primer sequences from our raw reads.
 This section ends with primer-trimmed sequences.
 There are two versions of Cutadapt in this pipeline.
 The first version (2a) is for Illumina runs with only a single gene-product.
 Use the second (2b) if you have more than one gene product in your run.
 In this case, cutadapt will trim primers, but also sort reads depending upon which gene-specific primers it removed (e.g. it will move reads from which it removed 18S primers into an 18S folder, and reads from which it removed COI primers into a COI folder).